cornishcoder1/the_paper_lounge/TESTS.md

 - Google Chrome
 - Microsoft Edge
 - Mozilla Firefox
-- Safari
+- Safari HERE

+The website has been tested on the following devices:

+- MacBook Air
+- Dell Latitude 5300
+- iPhone SE 2020

 The following emulated devices have been tested in Dev Tools:

-- iPhone 5/SE
 - iPhone 6/7/8
 - iPhone 6/7/8 Plus
 - iPhone X